 There is Riverside in Brown’s Ferry, outside of Georgetown, and Big Bill’s Lowcountry BBQ there in Georgetown.
 We attempted to visit both of them before (lesson: always call ahead!!), but I knew neither of them would dissuade her from a visit to Scott’s.

 So, I plied her with nostalgia: a visit to Cooper’s Country Store, and she happily agreed.
 So with the baseball games over for the day, we were off.

 I have to say it was further down 521 than I recalled.
 It would have, in fact, been a little faster to have gone to Scott’s, but our destination was set.

 We arrived at a busy lot, busier than I recall in all my trips past it, having lived in Georgetown for 5 years.
 Could be that it was a Saturday afternoon in early June and there was a lot of traffic heading toward the beach.
 Regardless, Cooper’s was busy.

 We entered the old front doors and stepped back into time.
 I suspect Cooper’s is not much different now than was Burrow’s in 1937.
 Inside is a country store packed with a little of everything from grocery items to hardware.

 Walking straight back brings you to a meat counter.
-The counter is beside a screened in area in which hang fresh country hams (see image below).
+The counter sits beside a screened-in area in which hang fresh country hams (see image below).
 A polite young man greeted us and asked what we’d like.

-We were afraid they had just sold out.
+We feared they had just sold out.
 In fact, I joked with an older couple who was leaving with some takeout, “You didn’t buy the last of it, did you.”